Doctor of Podiatric Medicine, USA

 Consults at: Orchard branch

-Dr. Michael Lai is an American Podiatrist who received his surgical training as well as hospital residency in the United States.
+Dr. Michael Lai is an American Podiatrist who underwent his surgical training and hospital residency in the United States.
 Dr. Lai received his doctorate from the prestigious New York College of Podiatric Medicine in 1999.
+As a specialist of the lower limb, Dr. Lai worked in major hospitals in the United States, Hong Kong, and in Singapore.

-Dr. Lai graduated as an American D.P.M. from the New York College of Podiatric Medicine in 1999 (http://www.nycpm.edu).
-From 1999 to 2007, he worked and trained as a resident doctor in various major hospitals and clinic centres in the USA: The Foot Clinics of New York, St. John’s Episcopal Hospital, St. Vincent’s Catholic Medial Centre, and the VA New Jersey Health Care System (federal medical centre serving American military veterans).
+Dr. Lai graduated as a Doctor of Podiatric Medicine from the New York College of Podiatric Medicine in 1999 (http://www.nycpm.edu).
+From 1999 to 2007, he worked and trained as a resident doctor in various major hospitals and clinic centres in the USA: The Foot Clinics of New York, St. John’s Episcopal Hospital, St. Vincent’s Catholic Medial Centre, and the New Jersey Veterans Administration Health Care System.
 He also trained in a surgical fellowship under distinguished podiatric professors at the Yale University School of Medicine.

-Dr. Michael Lai served for 6 years as a Senior Podiatrist, and then Principal Podiatrist at Singapore General Hospital.
-He was active in patient care, the training of new podiatrists, and public health administrative duties such as the drafting and updating of official clinical protocols.
+Dr. Michael Lai served for 6 years, first as a Senior Podiatrist, then Principal Podiatrist at Singapore General Hospital.
+During this time, he was active in patient care, the training of new podiatrists, and public health administrative duties such as the drafting and updating of official clinical protocols.

 Dr. Lai was recognized for his public health service with multiple SGH service quality awards.
-He also appeared in TV and radio interviews, participated in professional education seminars and public health awareness campaigns.
+Dr Lai has appeared on TV and radio interviews, as well as in many health awareness videos.
+He has participated in professional education seminars and public health awareness campaigns.
 Among other events, he has lectured at the Singapore Expo (Footcare for Diabetic Elderly), the Inaugural International Orthopaedic Nursing Congress, the Supreme Court of Singapore, as well as written for the Straits Times on foot disorders.

 “In the many years of my professional career as a doctor of the foot, I have seen too many children grow up with leg disorders that could have been prevented during their childhood.
-I believe that in Singapore, good education and awareness is the solution.”
+I believe that this can be changed in Singapore with good education and early awareness.”